LapTQ/hello-cpp/summaries/do-and-dont.md

 * ✅ Always use `std::unique_ptr` (and `std::make_unique`) to manage any **dynamically allocated object** that the ownership is not shared by multiple objects.
 However, when working with arrays, `std::array` or `std::vector` (or `std::string`) are almost always better choices.
     * ✅ pass/return it by value.
 Because it has move semantics.
     * 👎️ If you don't want the function to take ownership of the resource - although you can pass it by const reference - it’s better to just pass the resource.
 Use `get()`
+* ❌ Don't create a second `std::shared_ptr` from the resource directly